tisannai/tuile/README.md

 `fn` provides file name and path queries. `fn` extracts information from file name string and the results can be used to create new file paths.

+# massoc

+`massoc` is short for Mutable Assoc, i.e. Association List. `massoc` changes the assoc inplace, and does not create new copies of the data structure.
+If original data is needed, the data should be copied first with `massoc-copy`. `massoc` functions can be applied to any alist except to a completely empty one. `massoc` creates a suitabler empty list with `make-massoc`.

+# json-util

+`json-util` provides basic utilities for working with JSON files, e.g. to load and save JSON files.